Adding Filters, Delays and Gains to Filter Channels

 Additional Delay Restrictions for Sub-Only Configurations

 For sub-only configurations, only the relative delays between subs are meaningful.
 Any delay configuration such as Figure 3 above implies a shared or common delay among all subs.
 But such a shared delay does not affect integration of the subs with one another at all.
 A shared delay is only useful for integration of subs with main speakers.
-With "sub plus mains" configurations, such a shared delay models the sub distance setting of the AVR or pre-pro.
+With subs+mains configurations, such a shared delay models the sub distance setting of the AVR or pre-pro.
 Allowing such a shared delay for sub-only configurations would cause convergence problems for the optimizer, so they are disallowed.
 Therefore, for sub-only configurations containing N individually controlled subs, only N - 1 delays are permitted, as shown in Figure 7 below.

 For sub-only configurations, it's necessary to figure out which sub channel should end up with no delay block.
 Instructions for doing this can be found in "Normalizing Gains and Delays" in the "Tips and Tricks" section.